Who should use this assessment framework?

 The framework is designed for the use of experienced restorative practitioners and makes assumptions about levels of skill and competence which would not normally be found in someone without suitable training and case work experience.

-As such we make assumptions that practice will be consistent with that outlined in ‘Best Practice Guidance for Restorative Practitioners’ (CJS/UK Home Office, Dec 2004).lndeed this Guidance has a section specifically referring to practice in sensitive and complex cases.
-In this section it notes as an essential skill required at a higher level; ‘you must be able to; apply a more thorough initial and ongoing risk assessment that would be required for less complex cases, including a formal risk assessment, and ensuring that any relevant specialist risk assessment tool is applied’ (page 34).
+The framework is consistent with the approach outlined in the ‘Best Practice Guidance for Restorative Practitioners’ (CJS/UK Home Office, Dec 2011).Which requires of restorative practitioners in addressingHSB cases that ‘you must be able to; apply a more thorough initial and ongoing risk assessment that would be required for less complex cases, including a formal risk assessment, and ensuring that any relevant specialist risk assessment tool is applied’ (page 34).

 The framework is not intended to be proscriptive in nature; it is to be used as a guide to practitioners in addressing significant issues, which may be significant in cases of sexual assault/abuse.

 The Four main sections relate to;

 - Extended family including non abused siblings of harmer and victim